Curved Page Divider

 Prescription and OTC Medications

 Once again, depending upon the Medicaid status and the child or foster parents' needs, prescription and over-the-counter medications will likely be highly affordable.
-This is not to say that there won't be an outlier covered here or there, but in most cases, the financial impact of purchased standard prescription and over-the-counter medications should be low.
+This is not to say that there won't be an outlier or two, but in most cases, the financial impact of purchasing standard prescription and over-the-counter medications should be low.

 Monthly Stipend For Foster Parents

 There is a multitude of assistance for foster parents in Virginia.
-One of the most common questions that a new or prospective foster parent has is, "Do I get paid to be a foster parent?"
+One of the most common questions that new or prospective foster parents have is, "Do I get paid to be a foster parent?"

-The answer is both "yes" and "no." There is not meant to be any profit made from taking in foster children.
-However, the Commonwealth of Virginia and many other states offer monthly stipends to help offset certain costs of caring for foster kids.
+The answer is both "yes" and "no." There is no intention of making a profit from taking in foster children.
+However, the Commonwealth of Virginia and many other states offer monthly stipends to help offset certain costs associated with caring for foster children.

 First, let's take a quick look at the things that may be eligible for assistance with the monthly stipend.
-Then, we'll dive into the details of each one to give you a better understanding of the financial impact of being a foster parent.
+Then, we'll delve into the details of each one to provide you with a clearer understanding of the financial implications of being a foster parent.

-Monthly stipends and added benefits for foster parents include (but may not be limited to):
+Monthly stipends and added benefits for foster parents include (but are not limited to):

 • Standard Maintenance Costs